bongochong/CombinedPrivacyBlockLists/NoFormatting/README.md

 - Two very small lists which assist in blocking tracking servers associated with Device9 in my main hosts files ([1](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/NoFormatting/Device9domains-IPv4.txt), [2](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/NoFormatting/Device9domains-IPv6.txt)).

 - [The whitelist](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/NoFormatting/WhitelistedDomains.txt) for my hosts and PAC files.
+I want to be very clear about my whitelisting policy, which is simply that privacy will always be the top priority.
+I definitely do add entries to the whitelist which should prevent issues for most people on most devices, and I'm certainly not opposed to adding more, but will only do so after careful consideration and research.

 - A plain list of [the domains blocked by my main hosts files](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/NoFormatting/BlacklistedDomains.txt).